corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/ledger/utxo-ledger/token-selection/using.md

    a.
 Create the criteria for the type of tokens you need and set a target amount:
       ```java
-      // Assume we have an issuer who has created some coin states
+      // Assume there is an issuer who has created some coin states
       val bankX500 = MemberX500Name.parse(ISSUING_BANK_X500)
       // Assume we are using a single notrary
       val notary = notaryLookup.notaryServices.single()